-- Do you find yourself doing as your parents have done?
+- Do you find yourself doing as your parents have done without question?

 - Are you continuing to repeat the same mistakes as your parents?

-- Are you in a rut and don’t know how to change your life?
+- Are you in a rut and don’t know how to change things?

 As children, we tend to repeat the patterns and habits our parents set out for us, until we learn how to change them.
-Recognition is the key to change, particularly around bad habits.
-I had to be we prepared to change the way I thought and the way I used to react to things.
-You can too.
+Recognition is the key to change, but we must be prepared to change the way we think and the way we react to things.